openlawteam/openlaw-elements/README.md

 ### About the app

 The example app (`openlaw-elements/example`) can help you gain ideas and understanding to build your own OpenLaw app in JavaScript and React.
-In contrast to the example app, the [Usage](#usage) section above intentionally leaves out more complex behavior to simply illustrate the required dependencies in order to use `<OpenLawForm />` correctly.
+In contrast to the example app, the "Usage" section above intentionally leaves out more complex behavior to simply illustrate the required dependencies in order to use `<OpenLawForm />` correctly.

 We use Webpack to bundle a small app that changes the app's state tree every time an edit is made to the rendered `<OpenLawForm />`.
 Additionally, each time you click the `Preview` button, it will generate a preview of what the final document will look like at the top of the webpage.